 N O R T H P H I L A D E L P H I A

 The kids call him ‘Mr. Rob,’ but Robert Warner is not a teacher.
-Every day, Rob counsels high-risk youth, speaking with them about about life and leadership.
-For him, this is both a moral obligation and a natural calling to help whenever possible.
+Every day, Rob counsels high-risk youth, speaking with them about life and leadership.
+He sees this as both a moral obligation and a natural calling to help whenever possible.

-Rob’s childhood was one riddled with street violence, family hardships, and negative peer pressure.
-He says he grew up without positive role models in his life.
+For Rob, the issue is personal.
+He says he his childhood was shaped by street violence, family hardships, negative peer pressure, and a lack of positive role models.
 In prison, he found healing and meaning in community service.

 Rob currently works as program manager for Philadelphia CeaseFire, dedicating much of his time to empowering young people and helping them understand the cyclical nature of gun violence culture on the streets.
 He says that throughout his life, the safety and education of children in neighborhoods with high rates of violence have been neglected, both by those in and outside these communities.

 No Time to Be a Kid

 “When I was growing up, I lived with my mother.
 My house got burned down.
 I was maybe 12 years old … I tried to look for a way to get some fast money in order to get clothes and food and stuff like that, so I wound up turning to the streets … Being a junior high school kid, I didn’t want my friends to find out that I was living out of the shelter … that I was following my parents.
 So then, I decided to go out on my own and figure it out, and it led me to doing stupid stuff.

 “I was afraid of [being shot] every day, because … being a drug dealer [and] getting by with all that money, you have to look out for the stick-up people and for the police, and you have to look out for the jealous people.
 You never know how your life is going to go, so you have to live it day by day.”